vmware/vic/doc/design/vic-machine/service.md

 ### Headers

-The standard Authorization header will be used for authentication.
+Where possible, the standard `Authorization` header will be used for authentication.

-Two schemes will be supported:
+Currently, only one scheme is supported:

  * "basic", which will allow direct authentication with username and password

+Eventually, another may be added:

  * "Bearer", which will allow authentication via SAML, including from the H5 client plugin.
-(Alternatively, if supporting this is hard, a scheme that accepts a session key or session cookie would make sense.)

-Additional scheme(s) could be adopted as necessary.
+Additionally, a session ticket may be specified using the `X-VMWARE-TICKET` header.

 ### Resources